Keyword Research for Beginners: Unlock Your Website’s Potential

 - Content Strategy: Keywords are the base and strong foundation of your content data.
 They tell you exactly what topics to write about, what questions to answer, and what products or services to promote.

-- SEO Success: Keywords are a fundamental component of Search Engine Optimization (SEO).
+- SEO Success: A core element of Search Engine Optimization (SEO) is the use of keywords.
 Proper keyword targeting signals to search engines what your content is about, helping you rank higher.

 Types of Keywords: Understanding Searcher Intent

 Not all keywords are equal.
 Understanding the intent behind a search query—why someone is searching—is crucial to know.
-When you know their intent, you can create the most relevant content.
+Knowing your audience’s intent is the key to creating the most relevant content.

 Based on user intent, keywords can be broadly categorized as follows: